containerbuildsystem/cachi2/docs/dependency_confusion.md

 Recent research has shown novel [ways](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) to inject malicious content into applications.
-The question has been raised as to whether or not using Cachito makes this issue worse.
-This document is an analysis of each package manager supported by Cachito to address the security concern named *dependency confusion*.
+The question has been raised as to whether or not using Cachi2 makes this issue worse.
+This document is an analysis of each package manager supported by Cachi2 to address the security concern named *dependency confusion*.

 # Dependency Confusion